-- 1. If original properties and required properties are not link-compatible, refinement fails. - 2.
-Each property in the required set is added to the original property set - 3.
+- 1. Each property in the required set is added to the original property set - 2.
 If the original property set includes property with a different value of non free feature, that property is removed.

 Conditional properties

 Sometime it's desirable to apply certain requirements only for a specific combination of other properties.
 For example, one of compilers that you use issues a pointless warning that you want to suppress by passing a command line option to it.
 You would not want to pass that option to other compilers.
 Conditional properties allow you to do just that.
 Their syntax is: